ShannonMcKinney1/ShannonMcKinney1/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my undergraduate degree
+- 🔭 I’m currently working on my undergraduate degree at Ohio State
 - 🌱 I’m currently learning React and Spring Boot Development
-- 💬 Ask me about ...
 - 📫 How to reach me: email me!
 20.shannon.mckinney@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:
+- ⚡ Fun fact: I'm a foodie!